 It's even more interesting the fact that iCarly shares the same universe of Victorious, but kids age (almost) in real-time in that show.

 Buffy the Vampire Slayeraborted an arc to prevent this.
-During season one a vampire boy is introduced, who was planned to be the main villain for the second season.
-However, vampires don't age and the actor would age even over just that single year, so the boy was replaced by Spike and Drusilla, who casually got rid of the boy early in the second season.
+Season one introduced the Anointed One, a prepubescent boy vampire who was planned to be the main villain for the second season.
+However, vampires don't age and the actor would age even over just that single year, so the Anointed One was casually offed and replaced by Spike and Drusilla early in the second season.

 The managers of the Puerto Rican Boy Band Menudo kept the group young by use of a simple method: every member would be obligatorily replaced when he reached his 16th birthday, his voice changed, grew facial hair, or got too tall.